-Request more information about programs at Vernon College by clicking on the links below:
+Get more information about Vernon College by clicking links below:

 Vernon College, located in Vernon, Texas, is a public, two year institution, founded in 1972 through the passing of a vote in 1970 by residents of Wilbarger County.
 The school has expanded steadily since its founding, adding additional programs, facilities and athletics.
 Additionally, the school maintains the Red River Valley Museum which offers exhibits and information on local history dating as far back as the prehistoric age.
 Originally known as Vernon Regional Junior College, the school changed its name in 2001, to better reflect the school expanded role in the community.